antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

 The R-based blog post [1] uses heavily the "pipeline" operator `%>%` which is kind of a recent addition to R (and it is both fashionable and convenient to use it.)
 In Mathematica the related operators are `Postfix` (`//`), `Prefix` (`@`), `Infix` (`~~`), `Composition` (`@*`), and `RightComposition` (`/*`).

 Making the time series plots with the R package "ggplot2" requires making special data frames.
-I inclined to think that the Mathematica plotting of time series more direct, but the data wrangling codes in Mathematica and R for this task are comparable.
+I am inclined to think that the Mathematica plotting of time series is more direct, but for this task the data wrangling codes in Mathematica and R fairly are comparable.

 Generally speaking, the R package "arules" for Associations rule learning is somewhat awkward to use: